-Many of our passengers believe that we humble cabin crew are spawns of the devil himself, especially if we offload them for being too drunk, ask them to stow their luggage, turn off their electronic equipment, or heaven forbid we run out of the chicken meal and can only offer them beef.
+Many of our passengers believe that we humble cabin crew are spawns of the devil himself, especially if we offload them for being too drunk, ask them to stow their luggage, open their window blind, or heaven forbid we run out of the chicken option and can only offer them beef.

 So I was surprised when I discovered that the Church had created a Patron Saint of Flight Attendants, back in 1962.